Applying to Imperial as a visiting student

 - Study placements based on the undergraduate biomedicine curriculum

 - Study placements at undergraduate level in Imperial College Business School

-- Study placements at undergraduate level in the Department of Mathematics, except within the framework of an official Erasmus+ student exchange agreement
+- Study placements at undergraduate level in the Department of Mathematics & Department of Computing, except within the framework of an official International or Erasmus+ student exchange agreement

 - Penultimate or final year undergraduate medical students seeking clinical attachment elective study periods at one of the NHS teaching hospitals partnered with Imperial College London should read the guidance on the Faculty of Medicine website.
 Such students should not apply as a visiting student as they have a separate application route.